 How are discoveries made?
 How do you computationally explore ideas?
-Let's step through this particular discovery process:

 1. We had an idea, based on a puzzling observation:

 Why do mutations in worm retinoblastoma genes induce ectopic vulva while a mutation in the human ortholog causes eye cancer?